swhiteinventor/RBE_502_Controls_Project/README.md

 In three seperate terminals run the following commands, replacing <VICON IP> with your vicon IP address:

 ```
 roslaunch controls turtlebot.launch
 roslaunch controls vicon.launch ip:=<VICON IP>
 roslaunch controls controller.launch
 ```

 ### Testing other controllers:
-[nodes/controls/controller.launch](controller.launch) supports multiple arguments so please see that file for more information.
+[controller.launch](nodes/controls/controller.launch) supports multiple arguments so please see that file for more information.
 But to test other controllers pre-implemented add one the following to the launch command:
 ```
 ctrl:=DFL
 ctrl:=NLF
 ```
 Note: the PID controller will run when none is specified.

+## Results:
+To be added.

 ## Additional Notes:
  - Simulation tested on 16.0x : Kinetic
  - Turtlebot tested on 14.0x : Indigo
- - Vicon data publishes to /vicon/turtle_traj_track/turtle_traj_track
+ - Vicon data publishes to /vicon/turtlebot_traj_track/turtlebot_traj_track
  - vicon IP can be set in the vicon launch arguments